Toward precision physics tests with future COHERENT detectors: Results

 In our analysis this is taken into account only for the COH-CryoCsI detectors, because the Ar-750 one will discriminate electron recoil signals from nuclear recoil ones, thanks to the pulse shape discrimination.
 Similarly to \cenns, the MM neutrino-electron cross section reads

 with $Z_{\text{eff}}^{\mathcal{A}}$ the effective number of electrons that can be ionized by a $T_e$ energy deposit.
 For a more detailed discussion of the neutrino-electron cross section please refer to Refs.~\cite{AtzoriCorona:2022qrf,Coloma:2022avw,DeRomeri:2022twg}.
 According to our sensitivity study, whose numerical results are reported in Tab.~\ref{tab:nuEM}, the future COHERENT cryogenic CsI and LAr detectors will improve significantly with respect to the current CsI and Ar constraints, up to about an order of magnitude~\cite{AtzoriCorona:2022qrf}.
 Such limits, however, are not competitive compared to current bounds from reactor~\cite{TEXONO:2006xds,Beda:2012zz,AtzoriCorona:2025ygn} or solar neutrino experiments\footnote{However, as noted in Ref.~\cite{Ternes:2025lqh}, limits from different sources cannot be directly compared, as the effective neutrino magnetic moments considered in this study differs fundamentally when considering solar, accelerator or reactor experiments.
 The limits reported here are intended to serve as an estimation of the physics reach of the experiment.}~\cite{A:2022acy,AtzoriCorona:2022qrf,Giunti:2023yha,Borexino:2017fbd} (see Fig.~5 of Ref.~\cite{AtzoriCorona:2025ygn}).
+For reference, present direct constraints on the electron neutrino magnetic moment from reactor experiments reached the level of $\mu_{\nu_e} \lesssim 2.9\times10^{-11}\,\mu_B,$~\cite{Beda:2012zz} while solar neutrino measurements improve the limit on the effective solar neutrino magnetic moment down to $\mu_{\nu_s} \lesssim 6.4\times10^{-12}\,\mu_B$~\cite{XENON:2022ltv}.
+A more complete picture of the existing limits can be found in Fig.~5 of Ref.~\cite{AtzoriCorona:2025ygn}.
 While lowering the detection threshold helps to improve the constraints, the main intrinsic limitation of the SNS compared to reactor or solar experiments lies in the neutrino flux.
 In fact, reactor and solar sources produce a prominent flux of neutrinos with energies around $\mathcal{O}(1\;\rm{MeV})$, which is absent at the SNS, resulting in a stronger neutrino-electron scattering contribution in the CE$\nu$NS region of interest.